The restaurants worth the trip in Denver. bistros, neo-classics, neighbourhood favourites, and the rooms locals book first.

 Spuntino ★ 4.4

-Spuntino in Denver is Cindhura Reddy's Highland neighbourhood trattoria and gelateria since 2012, a tight pasta-and-aperitivo room with house-made gelato to finish.
+Spuntino in Denver is Cindhura Reddy's Highland neighbourhood trattoria and gelateria since 2012, a tight pasta-and-aperitivo room with house-made gelato.

 Signature: Hand-cut pastas, Burrata, Gelato